mertkaradayi/MertKaradayi/README.md

 # Mert Karadayı
-building AI-assisted, ingestion-heavy products.
-curious about web3, on-chain data, and how value moves.
+building systems where data, finance, and emerging tech intersect. curious about web3, on-chain data, and how value moves.
-learning Rust to make it all safer and faster.